bhittaywad/kubernetes-basic/04-Deployment/README.md

  ### Multiple Strategies:

 Deployments support different update strategies, such as rolling updates and recreate strategies, allowing you to choose the best approach for your application.
+# Deployment Strategies?

+1-Rolling update

+2-recreate

+3-canery deployment

+# Rolling Update:

+Gradually replaces old pods with new ones.
+This is the default strategy and minimizes downtime.

+# Recreate:

+Terminates all existing pods before creating new ones.
+This strategy can cause downtime but ensures that no old pods are running

+# canary deployment:

+A canary deployment is a deployment strategy that releases a new version of an application to a small subset of users before rolling it out to the entire infrastructure.
+This approach allows developers to test new features in a production environment and monitor their performance and impact on a limited scale, reducing the risk of widespread issue.